-Utilities, TV, High-Speed internet, Linens, & Kitchenware Included!
+Utilities, TV, High-Speed Internet, Linens, & Kitchenware Included in Every Rental!

-Colorado Springs is the state’s second city after Denver and sits almost a mile above sea level.
-With Pikes Peak as our backdrop and everything Colorado has to offer on our doorstep, living and working here is a pleasure that few cities can match.
+Colorado Springs is the state’s second city after Denver and sits almost a mile above sea level and 60 miles south of Denver.
+With Pikes Peak as the backdrop and everything Colorado has to offer on the doorstep, living and working here is a pleasure that few cities can match.

 Getting Around Colorado Springs

-Our main airport is Colorado Springs Municipal Airport, which is modern and well thought-out.
-Nearby Pueblo Memorial Airport offers small plane landings and Denver International Airport is only 80 miles away.
+The main airport is Colorado Springs Municipal Airport (COS), which is modern and well thought-out.
+Nearby Pueblo Memorial Airport (PUB) offers small plane landings and Denver International Airport (DEN) is only 80 miles away.

-We have buses from Mountain Metropolitan Transit which serves some of the city but not others.
-Like many American cities, our public transport system is sadly lacking, so the car is our main method of getting around.
+There are buses from Mountain Metropolitan Transit which serves some of the city but not others.
+Greyhound comes from Denver and neighboring cities.
+Like many American cities, the public transport system is sadly lacking, so the car is your main method of getting around.

-Fortunately, we are well served by roads.
+Fortunately, the city is well served by roads.
 The I-25 runs north to south, the US 24 goes nearby, as does the US 85 and US 87.
 The Colorado 21, 83, 94 and 115 all service the local districts, offering plenty of options to get around Colorado Springs.